jjj120/raw-rating/README.md

 1. Run the tool
-1. Select the folder containing the CR3 files via the top menu
+1. Select the folder containing the RAW files via the top menu
 1. Cycle through the images
 1. Rate the image with the number keys (0-5)
 1. To see details, click on the image